 Generation Text: Strategic Communications Students Propose How to Reach Millennials

 The Secret to Running a Killer Meeting?
 Fun, Says Arabella Pollack.

 Strategic Communications Alum Discusses the Power of Clear Business Objectives

 Who Should Apply

-Most applicants will currently be in a communications role, and a minimum of five years of experience is required.
+Most applicants will currently be in a communications role, and a minimum of five to seven years of experience is required.
 However, those applicants in leadership roles for whom communications is a critical competency will be considered and often are accepted.

 Because the student mix within the cohort is a critical value of the program, we look carefully at representing diverse industries and experiences within every incoming class.

 Strategic Communications graduates hold positions as diverse as Chief Strategy Officer, Director Corporate Communications, Executive Director, Development and Communications Director, Global Marketing Manager, Vice President - Internal Communications at organizations such as Viacom, Bloomberg, Girl Scouts of America, Starwood Hotels, and Advertising, Public Relations, Strategy, and Digital agencies in NYC and beyond.
 They hold executive positions in all industry sectors including financial services, healthcare and pharmaceutical, entertainment, media, and government and nonprofit.